jeffrey25706660/data512-a2/README.md

 For complete information of dataset description and schemas, please visit [here](https://meta.wikimedia.org/wiki/Research:Detox/Data_Release).

 # Output Schema
-The data output (agg_att_data.csv.csv) combines aggression, attack, and worker demographic data.
+The data output (agg_att_data.csv.csv) for this assignment combines aggression, attack, and worker demographic data.
 It includes nineteen columns with the definition as follows:
 Column | Description |
 --- | --- |
 rev_id |MediaWiki revision id of the edit that added the comment to a talk page  |